Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 Social workers and personal advisers don’t need to be legal experts, but having a general understanding of the asylum process can empower them to support young people to understand and participate in the process themselves, whilst advocating for them if anything goes wrong.
 Organisations like Coram Children’s Legal Centre offer group work to young people on these issues, and other resources exist for social workers to use with young people, such as MiCLU’s resource page Right to Remain’s online tool.

 In all cases involving separated children and young people, a responsible adult should be appointed to safeguard the best interests of the child and provide a supportive role and link between all those who may provide services to the child.
-Based on their duties to safeguard the welfare of separated children, this responsibility will lie with the local authority for looked after children.
+Based on their duties to safeguard the welfare of separated children, this responsibility will lie with the local authority for Children in Care.
 This means that the social worker will usually have to take on this role, ensuring the best interest of a child or young person is fully taken into account.

 Every effort should be made to ensure that a young person has an immigration adviser prior to the welfare interview.
 If this hasn’t been possible, one will need securing as soon as possible afterwards.
 Immigration legal advice and representation must be provided by a registered immigration adviser, who is either a regulated solicitor or is registered with the Office of the Immigration Services Commissioner (OISC).
 Immigration advisers working on children’s legal aid cases must also be appropriately qualified under the Law Society’s Immigration and Asylum Accreditation Scheme.
 Legal aid is available for asylum claims, including for children’s asylum claims.
 Legal aid is also available for children in care in relation to ‘immigration matters’ – this can include human rights arguments along with the asylum claim, immigration applications, and nationality applications.